Fitting:

 Complete flange, sill etc. yet to be fitted: (HJR Garage)

 A seal runs round the curved edge of the main panel and over the top plates.
-Originally AHH6421 RH and AHH6422 LH rivetted to the splash panels at £16 each, there is a better alternative BHH626 which fits either side at £3.
+Originally AHH6421 RH and AHH6422 LH riveted to the splash panels at £16 each, there is a better alternative BHH626 which fits either side at £3.